Hear – and be heard. Building an MIT culture of listening and shared understanding

 Speech recordings, transcripts, app interaction data, and demographic data generated as part of realtalk@MIT will be used for the purposes of understanding interaction patterns, evaluating impact, and improving future tools and methods of the realtalk@MIT program.
 This includes analyzing communication styles, engagement levels, and the overall effectiveness of the program components.

 Your decision to include your data in this research is completely voluntary.
 If you choose to provide access to your data, you may subsequently withdraw your data from the study at any time without penalty or consequences of any kind.
 If you choose not to include your data for research, that will not affect your ability to participate in the realtalk@MIT program or any other aspect of your relationship with MIT.
-The CCC team has been developing a detailed research protocol with COUHES under the IRB # 2406001337 and the title: “realtalk@MIT: Transforming MIT into a Listening Campus.”
+The CCC team has developed a detailed research protocol with COUHES under the IRB # 2406001337 and the title: “realtalk@MIT: Transforming MIT into a Listening Campus.”
 Professor Deb Roy, who directs CCC, serves as the PI for this work.

 Does realtalk@MIT use the audio recordings to create voice-recognition capabilities?